peka01/ntr-test/docs/en/User/subscriptions.md

 No, you can only register for future trainings.

 **Do I have to register in order to participate in a training session?
-Yes, you need to register first and then mark attendance when the time comes.
+Yes, you need to register first and then mark check-in when the time comes.

 **What happens if I forget to deregister?
-Nothing serious - you can still unregister later and no trainings will be consumed until you are marked as present.
+Nothing serious - you can still unregister later and no trainings will be consumed until you are marked as checked-in.

 **Can I see who is registered for a training?
 It depends on the platform settings - ask the administrator about this.